SilliJetpack/dbrlib/README.md

 dbrbot.getuser("A user's ID").then(r=> console.log(r))

-dbrbot.getwidget("Bot ID", "Directory where to save the image)
+dbrbot.getwidget("Bot ID", "Directory where to save the image")
 ```